The Marks History

 With the acquisition of Edward B. Marks Music Company on April 1, 1983 by fellow Brill Building resident Freddy Bienstock Enterprises, at least two aspects of the Marks legacy were not only continued but enhanced: the side-by-side publication of popular and serious music, and family ownership.
 Acquired by both the Bienstock family and the Oscar Hammerstein Estate, Marks Music is now held within a group of publishers under Carlin America, Inc., the world’s largest remaining independent music publisher.
 (Get to know our parent company Carlin America at its www.carlinamerica.com website.)

 E. B. Marks Classical distinguishes the operations of serious and educational music, and their related sheet music publication activity.
-Printing and distribution has been administered by the Hal Leonard Corporation since 1984, and rental and on-demand catalogs have been handled by the Theodore Presser Company since 1990.
+Printing and distribution has been administered by the Hal Leonard Corporation since 1984, with rentals and on-demand print being handled by the Theodore Presser Company and Subito Music Corporation, respectively.
 Upon Bernard Kalban’s retirement at the end of 2004, Evan Hause became Publications Director and General Manager.
-The 1990’s and 2000’s have been a time of maintaining commitments to Marks’s current composers, administering its vast, 100-year old catalog, and signing important new composers.
+The 1990’s and 2000’s have been a time of maintaining commitments to Marks’s current composers, administering its vast, 100-year old catalog, and signing important new composers, such as Kenneth Fuchs (to Piedmont Music, the Marks ASCAP affiliate).

 E. B. Marks continues to publish new works and explore the many new developments occurring in the publishing and serious music performance world.
 At the same time, Marks maintains its commitment to education and to the synergistic relationships between the popular and the serious, the innovative and traditional, and the contemporary and historical.